Bennyboiii/Ricing-Repo/README.md

 This program is a visualizer which does not require an audio processing server
-(like MPD or pulseaudio), instead processes audio inputs aotomatically. if you want to make it display desktop audio, you can download a 3rd party driver ( e. g Virtual Audio Cable) which does not require any configuration.
+(like MPD or pulseaudio), instead processes audio inputs automatically. if you want to make it display desktop audio, you can download a 3rd party driver ( e. g Virtual Audio Cable) which does not require any configuration.